snap-stanford/snap-python/doc/source/reference/composite.rst

         Get the value for the key-value pair at the current position in the iterator.

-   Below is some code demonstrating the use of the :class:`THash` type:
+   Below is some code demonstrating the use of the :class:`THashKeyDatI` type:

       >>> h1 = snap.TIntH()
       >>> for i in range(5):